LearnOnDemandSystems/docs/lod/saml-integration.md

 1. If these are not configured, select the **Edit** button on the **User Attributes and Claims** section, and modify each value.

-### Application Setup with Learn on Demand Systems
+### Application Setup with Skillable

-1. **Open a [support ticket](http://www.learnondemandsystems.com/customer-support/) and provide Learn on Demand Systems the following URLs**.
+1. **Open a [support ticket](http://www.learnondemandsystems.com/customer-support/) and provide Skillable the following URLs**.
 The values in these URLs will vary.
 The following is an example of how these may look.

     |Value Name      |Example     |
     |----------|:-------------|